Azure/Enterprise-Scale/docs/Deploy/setup-github.md

       "name": "<<redacted>>",
       "clientSecret": "<<redacted>>",
       "tenantId": "<<redacted>>",
-      "subscriptionId": "<<default-subscriptionid>>"
+      "subscriptionId": "<<default-subscriptionId>>"
     }
     ```

 * Name: AZURE_ENROLLMENT_ACCOUNT_NAME [Optional]

-    This parameter is required if you are planning to create new subscription though this workflow.
+    This parameter is required if you are planning to create new Subscription though this workflow.
 This secret must contain the **ObjectId** for the Azure Enrollment Account.
 You can obtain the id by running ```Get-AzEnrollmentAccount```

     ```bash
     ObjectId